Sometimes, finding red snapper is like hunting for a unicorn at the grocery store. We've all been there.

 6 - Sea Bass

-In terms of mild flavors, sea bass checks the box.
+In terms of mild flavors, sea bass checks the box (commonly sold as black sea bass, Centropristis striata, with a delicate sweetness).
 Its firm texture is spot on, making it a stellar 1:1 red snapper substitute.

 Interested in more options?
-Check out this sea bass substitute guide for other delicious alternatives.
+Check out this sea bass substitute guide for striped bass swaps for flaky dinners.

 7 - Catfish